Many people use the standard Python debugger (pdb or ipdb) because it works

 generate output more suitable for a book.

-I’m happy to announce that I’m launching my ebook, Music for Geeks and Nerds.
-It
+I’m happy to announce that I’m launching my ebook, Music for Geeks and

-_better, Pascal’s triangle or Fibonacci (place your bets).
-I wrote it because I have
+which sequence sounds better, Pascal’s triangle or Fibonacci (place your

-friends who are programmers, computer scientists, or engineers and they are always asking
+scientists, or engineers and they are always asking me for book recommendations

-me for book recommendations to learn more about music.
-There are good books out there,
+to learn more about music.
+There are good books out there, but I always feel

-but I always feel they present things in a prescriptive, “magical”, or worse, artsy way.
+they present things in a prescriptive, “magical”, or worse, artsy way.

 I was advising some students the other day about harmonizing non-traditional scales and